 Going back overseas after all to brief visits home, my family found ways to recreate food we missed.
 Seriously, can you imagine being away for a whole year without having access to Mamak classics?
 Being able to cook them up at home was essential!

-Thank god my mother is such an amazing cook!
+Thank god my mother, affectionately known as Aunty Zah, is such an amazing cook!
 She replicated the daging masak hitam berempah and made it even better than the ones we’ve had at the Mamak itself.

 So, if you’re missing food from home or just curious about this classic Mamak dish, check out my mama’s recipe for Black Spiced Beef or daging masak hitam berempah!
 The beef is tender and has that perfect balance of flavours we Malaysians love so much – spicy with a touch of sweet and salty.